- Published on

 Our Recommendation

-- They provide a clear paper trail and receipt
+- Creates a clear electronic trail

 - Credit card payments are processed only once — if your bank declines the transaction (e.g., suspecting fraud), USCIS will reject and return the entire packet